 How does Libor affect global borrowing?

 Many banks worldwide use Libor as a base rate for setting interest rates on consumer and corporate loans.
-Indeed, hundreds of trillions of dollars in securities and loans are linked to Libor, including auto and home loans, according to the U.S. Commodities Futures Trading Commission.
+Indeed, hundreds of trillions of dollars in securities and loans are linked to Libor, including government and corporate debt, as well as auto, student, and home loans, including over half of the United States’ flexible-rate mortgages.
 When Libor rises, rates and payments on loans often increase; likewise, they fall when Libor goes down.
-Libor "is used for an increasing range of retail products such as mortgages and college loans," while also being used as "the basis for settlement of interest rate contracts on many of the world's major futures and options exchanges," explains the BBA.
-Some 45 percent of adjustable-rate prime mortgages and 80 percent of adjustable-rate subprime mortgages are based on Libor, while half of variable-rate private student loans are set to Libor, according to the New York Times.
+Libor is also used to “provide private-sector economists and central bankers with insights into market expectations of economic performance and interest rate developments,” explains the IBA, the new Libor administrator.

 What effect has the Libor scandal had on global financial markets?

 Many experts say that the Libor scandal has eroded public trust in the marketplace.
 Indeed, securities broker and investment bank Keefe, Bruyette & Woods estimated that the banks being investigated for Libor manipulation could end up paying $35 billion in private legal settlements—separate from any fines to regulators.
 These sums could pose new challenges for financial institutions that are increasingly required to maintain higher reserves to guard against another systemic crisis.
 “It will be another blow to the banks’ ability to hold enough capital to satisfy higher regulatory requirements in the wake of the financial crisis,” writes the Huffington Post’s Mark Gongloff.

 What have been the penalties for financial institutions?